Legitimately using Legitimate Interests - new guidance

-In 2016, the Information Commissioner’s Office (ICO) called for the industry to work with regulators to make sure it has the guidance it needs and the Data Protection Network (DPN) answered the call.
+In 2016, the Information Commissioner’s Office (ICO) called for the industry to work with regulators to make sure it has the guidance it needs.

 Rachel Aldighieri, MD at the DMA, said: “In order to prepare for GDPR in time for May 2018, businesses need to understand how, when and why they’re able to use legitimate interest as a legal basis for contacting potential customers.
 According to our latest GDPR and You research, one in four marketers are concerned about the issue of Legitimate Interests under the new rules.”

 According to the GDPR, organisations need to identify one of six lawful bases for the processing of personal data.
 In its draft guidance on consent, published earlier this year, the ICO stressed that consent should only be used when a genuine choice can be offered.
 If this is not possible, then other grounds for processing should be considered.

 Legitimate Interests is one alternative, but it needs careful consideration.
 The interests of an organisation must not be outweighed by the privacy rights and freedoms of individuals, for example.

 A draft of the guidance was submitted to the ICO in the spring and the initiative has been welcomed by both the ICO and the DPC in Ireland as an example of industry proactively supporting Regulators.